 In the online world, where there is plenty of noise and text, a picture can engage readers of your blog.
 It can break up large slabs of text.
 While some of us may be new to blogging, others may have been doing it for some time.
-Yet some people have still use lots of text and don’t include eye catching or relevant images to their blog posts.
+Yet some people still use lots of text and don’t include eye-catching or relevant images in their blog posts.

 Read on for where to source free images for your blog, plus some nifty tools you can use to create your own social media graphics.
 After all, to stand out we need something that catches the eye.

 There are lots of stock images out there that are simply amazing.
 And unless you’re pretty good at photography, I’d use stock photos.
 Whilst there are heaps of sites out there, be sure to check the copyright requirements.
 Also, copyright may change on a site, or even within a site.
 Some sites require attribution, some don’t.
 And some images may be free on a site and others may not.
 Always check first.

 For a more detailed list of where you can get images for your blog, visit Heather Smith’s blog article.

 Image editing / creation tools

 Canva is a tool you can use on your web browser.
 There’s also an iPad app you can use too.